strayMat/causal-ml-course/docs/source/syllabus.rst

 Four steps for sound causal inference, illustrated with well known examples from the econometrics literature.

+Motivation :

+- high dimensions ie. sparsity in confounders (double lasso)
+- high dimensions, nonlinearities in confounders (double ML)
+- heterogeneities of effects (generic ML) -> only in RCT / optimal assignment

 Important topics:

 - PO reminder, DAG and proper conditionning set,
 - Lasso, and forests,
 - Selecting a model for machine learning : statistical learning reminder and scikit-learn best practices
 - Double-lasso for causal inference in PML settings, intro to Neyman-orthogonality.
-- Double ML,
+- Double debiased ML,
+- Heterogeneous treatment effect (deux séances) : causal forests, generic ML
 - Optimal assignment,
-- Generic ML paper

 Other topics
 - importance of calibration when targeting probabilities